-1,531 Service men were lost with HMS Glorious, HMS Acasta and HMS Ardent.
+1,531 servicemen were lost with HM Ships Glorious, Acasta and Ardent.

-Each record in the Casualty List identifies where they are remembered.
+Each record in the Casualty List identifies where they are remembered, or in a few cases are buried.

-Almost all of the servicemen lost with the 3 ships has a memorial or monument where they are remembered, except for Giovanni Brincat.
+Almost all of the servicemen lost with the 3 ships have a memorial or monument where they are remembered.

 This Memorial will be found on the main sea front, sited on Marine Parade West, approximately half a mile west of the town centre